transformgovsg/zing/docs/adr/0002-router-implementation-using-prefix-tree.md

 ## ⚖️ Consequences

-Choosing a Radix Tree structure for the router leads to the following outcomes:

-- **Advantages 👍:**
+### Advantages

 - **Lookup Performance:** Matching request pathnames is highly efficient (approaching O(k), where k is the path length), significantly faster than linear scans for large route sets, thanks to the prefix-sharing nature of the Radix Tree.
 This directly addresses the performance requirement from the context.
 - **Effective Pattern Support:** Handles static paths, dynamic parameters (`:param`), and catch-all parameters (`*param`) as required, meeting the pattern matching needs.
 - **Integrated Parameter Extraction:** The tree traversal mechanism naturally extracts values for dynamic and catch-all parameters during the lookup process.
 - **Method Isolation:** Separating routes by HTTP method into distinct trees provides clear organization.

-- **Disadvantages 👎:**
+### Disadvantages

 - **Implementation Complexity:** The logic for inserting routes, particularly handling node splits and prefix management inherent to Radix Trees, is more complex than simpler list-based routing approaches.
 - **Memory Footprint:** While prefix sharing reduces redundancy compared to storing full paths repeatedly, the tree structure itself (nodes, children pointers, fragments) can consume more memory than a flat list, especially for very diverse, non-overlapping routes.

-- **Neutral Considerations 👀:**
+### Neutral Considerations

 - The actual real-world performance gain compared to other methods depends heavily on the specific structure, quantity, and degree of overlap among the registered routes.